Board of Directors

 Andrea Zarate – (Voting Member)

 Andrea would rather go hiking and explore things she has never seen before, and learn new things.
-Although she stills falls sometimes, stumbles and forget how far she has come, she quickly reminds herself of the strong, independent, and smart individual she is today.
+Although she stills falls sometimes, stumble and forget how far she has come, she quickly reminds herself of who she is.

 Gwen Lyons – (Voting Member)